Hexelena/agt-backend/README.md

 ## TODO
 Transform incoming requests to the internal ascii representation.
 That includes greek inputs.
 Maybe some small changes on the internal representation are necessary (e.g. ch -> c).
+Make sure all greek letters are mentioned in the simplification dict.
+There are still plenty of capital letters that are uncovered.
 Some frontend would be nice >.<.

 ## How it works